top of page

 chromatin.webp

 Enhancers undergo activity-dependent transcription to produce noncoding enhancer RNAs (eRNAs).
 Some of these eRNAs have been shown to play central roles in organizing functional interactions between the enhancers and their downstream gene targets and influence cellular outcomes.
 We recently identified several novel stroke-responsive eRNAs in the post-stroke cerebral cortex.
 Loss-of-function experiments resulted in pronounced molecular and phenotypic outcomes, which suggest important roles for the eRNAs in the post-stroke brain.
-Our current work in this area is focused on identifying the molecular targets of these eRNAs, the cellular and physiological processes that they influence, and their sex-based expression and functional characteristics using in vitro and in vivo models of stroke.
+Our work in this area is focused on identifying the molecular targets of these eRNAs, the cellular and physiological processes that they influence, and their sex-based expression and functional characteristics using in vitro and in vivo models of stroke.
+We are further extending this work to mouse models of vascular dementia to understand the roles of eRNAs in modulating gene expression networks in the subcortical regions of the brain during chronic cerebral hypoperfusion.

 Screen Shot 2021-05-29 at 12.48.07 PM.png

-Discovery of novel protein isoforms in the post-stroke brain
+Novel mRNA splice variants and protein isoforms in the post-stroke brain

 Screen Shot 2021-05-29 at 12.48.25 PM.png